Fandom and the Internet Are Responsible for the Existence of Queer Anime and Manga

-In a presentation to Harvard on Nov.
-9, Friedman explained how while queer manga has existed since the ’70s, big publishers stayed away.
+In a presentation to Harvard, Friedman explained that while queer manga has existed since the ’70s, big publishers stayed away.
 Most LGBTQ cartoonists made their own independent magazines to show their work.

 While queer manga is still often independently produced — for example, My Lesbian Experience With Loneliness was originally posted on image hosting site Pixiv — there are still opportunities to be published by big publishers.
 For example, My Brother’s Husband by Gengoroh Tagame runs in the mainstream manga magazine Action Comics, and the collection was put out by major publisher Futabasha.
 (In the United States, it was released by Pantheon, an imprint of Knopf Doubleday.)

 Friedman points to the early online fans creating this market.
 She writes about the young days of discussion platforms like Usenet.
 Fans on groups like rec.arts.anime or alt.fan.Sailor-Moon would, in addition to the normal fan activities of posting fanfic and fanart, discuss the need for queer representation.

 Beyond series like Ranma 1/2, which took a magic look at gender, or assumed-queer characters like Priss Asagiri in Bubblegum Crisis, queer fans didn’t see themselves.
 And so they latched onto imperfect representations like this — especially when it came to anime, which is much, much more expensive to produce than manga.